DumplingsDevs/Pipelines/README.md

 ```

 ### 3. Dispatcher
 Dispatcher implementation is provided by `Pipelines`.
-It is resposible for find and execute proper Handler for provided Input along with decorators.
+Dispatcher ensures the right Handler (with decorators) is triggered based on the Input.

 NOTE:
 <i>